Dabrogost/Spotify-Scripts/README.md

 - Repeated removal messages can refer to the same ad; they are not a reliable ad counter.
 - The script has no popup, toast UI, or extension counter.
 Diagnostic messages remain in the browser console.

-To disable it, remove the rule in Chroma and reload Spotify.
+To disable it, remove the rule in Chroma or uBlock and reload Spotify.
 Already-open tabs retain the injected hooks until reloaded.

 If you have found yourself here this script may or may not work for you and I don't currently plan to maintain this script as I don't often use Spotify myself.